MicrosoftDocs/windows-dev-docs/hub/android/native-android.md

 - **Empty Activity**: Creates an empty activity and a single layout file with sample text content.

 - **Bottom Navigation Activity**: Creates a standard bottom navigation bar for an activity.
-See see the [Bottom Navigation Component](https://material.io/guidelines/components/bottom-navigation.html) in Google's material design guidelines.
+See the [Bottom Navigation Component](https://material.io/guidelines/components/bottom-navigation.html) in Google's material design guidelines.

 - Learn more about [selecting an activity template](https://developer.android.com/studio/projects/templates#SelectTemplate) in the Android Studio docs.

 Templates are commonly used to add activities to new and existing app modules.
 For example, to create a login screen for your app's users, add an activity with the [Login Activity template](https://developer.android.com/studio/projects/templates#LoginActivity).

 > [!NOTE]
 > The Android operating system is based on the idea of **components** and uses the terms **activity** and **intent** to define interactions.
 An **activity** represents a single, focused task that a user can do.
-They provide a window for building the user interface using classes based on the **View** class.
-There is a lifecycle for Activities in the Android operating system, defined by a set of six callbacks: `onCreate()`, `onStart()`, `onResume()`, `onPause()`, `onStop()`, and `onDestroy()`.
+An **activity** provides a window for building the user interface using classes based on the **View** class.
+There is a lifecycle for **activities** in the Android operating system, defined by a set of six callbacks: `onCreate()`, `onStart()`, `onResume()`, `onPause()`, `onStop()`, and `onDestroy()`.
 The activity components interact with one another using **intent** objects.
 Intent either defines the activity to start or describes the type of action to perform (and the system selects the appropriate activity for you, which can even be from a different application).
 Learn more about [Activities](https://developer.android.com/reference/android/app/Activity), the [Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle), and [Intents](https://developer.android.com/reference/android/content/Intent.html) in the Android docs.

 ### Java or Kotlin